brasenxu/ReviewRecap/README.md

 # About

 We are a group of 4 University of Waterloo Math and CS students.
 This project was made for the uOttaHack 5 hackathon.
-ReviewRecap targets the challenges issued by the following companies: Noibu, Cohere, GitHub, and Microsoft Cloud.
+ReviewRecap targets the challenges issued by the following companies: Noibu, Cohere, and GitHub.

 The backend of the server projects uses Python's Django framework to serve a RESTful API.
 The frontend is a Chrome extension made with JavaScript.